 Portland, Milwaukee & Minneapolis Among Most Popular Cities for Adaptive Reuses

 New York City, Los Angeles, Boston, San Francisco and Chicago have all had more than 100 buildings converted for office use in the last 100 years, representing more than 106 million square feet.
 27.5% of all converted buildings — more than one-quarter of all conversions in the country — occurred in these five cities.
 Office space in New York City alone grew 49.6 million square feet — two and a half times that of Boston and five times that of Los Angeles.
+The Bay Area’s commercial real estate market also added some 126 projects — totaling roughly 10.8 million square feet of San Francisco office space.

 Clearly, the dense, industrial cities of the 20th century also had the ingredients for a booming office market, as well, as services began to emerge as the dominant force in the U.S. economy.
 Second- and third-tier cities were also well-positioned for office adaptive reuse.